 Step 3: Paint the vase.

-Using a paint brush, apply the paint to the inside and outside of the vase in a single motion.
+Using a paint brush, apply the paint to the outside of the vase in a single motion.
 A few coats of paint may be necessary to completely cover the pattern.

 If you want to uplevel your vase even more, try these tips: